wvissers/openhab2-addons-tuya/README.md

 Look at these [setup instructions](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md) to get the encryption keys and device ids.

+Please note, that the tuya devices only accept a single connection.
+If you use both the app and openHAB simultaneously, it will not work.

 ## Supported Things

 Currently it supports the LSC Smart Connect Power Plug only.
 More devices will hopefully soon be supported.